The Best Credit Card Offers with Rewards

 Credit cards don't have to force you into debt.
 In fact, if you use them the right way, credit card rewards can actually earn you money.
 Over the years, I've tweaked my spending so I use credit cards to pay for everything.
 That way, I rack up a frequent flyer bonus, a cash back rebate, or special perks with every purchase.
 I like to review what's in my wallet from time to time, replacing cards I don't use that often with new accounts that offer special signup bonuses.

-While I still carry a few wads of emergency cash around, it's easier than ever to run most everyday purchases on best rewards credit cards for 2013, especially my favorites:
+While I still carry a few wads of emergency cash around, it's easier than ever to run most everyday purchases on rewards credit cards.
+Check some of these out from our partners:

 Here is one of the credit cards I carry around and actively use:

-These five cards also offer some strong rewards and perks for spenders who like saving money.
+These cards also offer some strong rewards and perks for spenders who like saving money.

 Chase Sapphire Preferred Card The TV ads might be cheesy, but you really can earn tons of points that you can exchange for almost anything.